JoyZadan/shop-kbeauty/README.md

 Lastly, if there's an error in filling out the form, the form gives an error at the time of submission and through a help text provides feedback to the shopper where the error occured what needs to be corrected.

 Errors in the payment area such as providing a card year that has expired are also handled by a help text.
+A form is provided for filtering the orders by date for a better user experience.

 Checkout page screenshot
 1. Checkout page on desktop